-Parents' involvement enables the preschool to offer lower fees than a non-co- operative school.
+Parents' involvement enables the preschool to offer an enriched preschool that values the concept of family.
 The tuition fees cover the fixed cost of operating the school.
-All extras are addressed through fundraising efforts of the families.
+All extras are addressed through fundraising efforts of the families which provide ongoing improvements to our facilities and extras to class programming.